Table of Contents |

 Paraphrasing means restating a passage in your own words, keeping the author’s original intent and meaning.
 This would involve rewriting something that another piece of writing has already said using different words entirely, usually to increase clarity.
 Paraphrases are therefore only of specific lines or sentences, and they must keep the author’s original meaning intact.

 Quoting is repeating the exact words from a piece of writing, with quotation marks surrounding the repeated words.
 Using quotation marks is essential to make it clear to the reader which words are yours and which come from somewhere else.
-When quoting, you can also use signal phrases to indicate that you are introducing ideas from another source.
-A signal phrase is a phrase preceding a quotation that identifies the author of the referenced text.

 Whether you are summarizing, paraphrasing, or quoting, please remember to always cite any information that comes from an outside source and that is not considered common knowledge.